Aircloak/aircloak/air/docs/content/sql.md

 ## Querying the database

-The `SELECT` statement can be used to obtain anonymised data from tables.
-See [Understanding query results](sql/query-results.md) for an explanation of the effects of anonymisation on the results.
+The `SELECT` statement can be used to obtain anonymized data from tables.
+See [Understanding query results](sql/query-results.md) for an explanation of the effects of anonymization on the results.

 The syntax conforms to the standard SQL syntax (with some exceptions), but only a subset of features is supported.
 The general shape of the query looks like: